timothybrink/oak/README.md

 })
 ```

-For more syntax and usage examples, see the oak-examples directory.
+For more syntax and usage examples, see the examples directory.

 ### Built ins